-->

 ❌ Common Hack🚫 Risk / Backfire✅ Better Alternative

-Lying about mileageFraud & denied claimsPay-per-mile policies
+Lying about mileageFraud & denied claimsOpt for pay-per-mile policies if genuinely low-mileage

 ✅ Final Thoughts

-• Void your policy
+• Void your policy entirely

-• Lead to rejected claims
+• Lead to rejected claims, leaving you financially exposed

-• Compare quotes before renewal
+• Compare quotes diligently before every renewal.

-• Add experienced named drivers
+• Add experienced, safe named drivers to your policy where appropriate.

-• Pay annually to save interest fees
+• Pay annually to save on interest fees if possible.

 📌 FAQs